sajtosM/playlist-o-matic/README.md

 # Playlist-o-matic

-Playlist-o-matic is a tool designed to automate the creation and categorization of YouTube playlists.
-It uses AI models to summarize YouTube videos and categorize them based on their content (title at the moment).
+A tool for automatically categorizing YouTube videos from your watchlist into playlists using AI.

 ## Features

-- Categorizes videos and creates playlists based on their content (content getter not working ATM) and title.
+- Automatically categorizes YouTube videos based on title content
+- Creates organized playlists from your watchlist
-- Renders the playlist as markdown files for easy reading.
+- Renders playlists as markdown files for easy viewing
-- (BROKEN) Uses the subtitle of the video to summarize the videos and use that as a basis for categorization.
+- *(In development)* Video summarization using subtitle content

 ## Installation

-To install the project, you need to have Node.js installed on your machine.
-Then, you can clone the repository and install the dependencies:

 ```sh
 git clone https://github.com/sajtosM/playlist-o-matic.git